The world is in panic.

 Many retail stores, bars, casinos, and health studios (gyms) have been closed due to mandatory requests by the government.

 But, while the world is in chaos, this isn’t a time to make rash decisions.
 Having a leveled mind and striving to think clearly and meticulously about the situation will help business owners better understand their plan of action during these uncertain times.

-Throughout the USA, we are seeing businesses temporarily close up shop, firing employees, and even stop marketing services entirely – not the best course of action.
+Throughout the USA, we are seeing businesses temporarily close up shops, firing employees, and even stopping marketing services entirely - not the best course of action.
 If anything, now is the time to continue with marketing services to keep in touch with your customer base through this insane global event.